spences10/mcpick/README.md

 ## The Solution

-MCPick provides an intuitive CLI menu to:
+McPick provides an intuitive CLI menu to:

 - ✅ **Toggle servers on/off** - Enable only the MCP servers you need
   for your current task